abagames/p5-with-copilot/public/README.md

 [GitHub Copilot](https://github.com/features/copilot/) is an AI-powered pair programmer.
 When you write a piece of code or a comment, it automatically generates the code that follows.

 This article uses Copilot and [p5.js](https://p5js.org/) to create [generative art](https://en.wikipedia.org/wiki/Generative_art).
-I will use Copilot's features and implement them with as little code as possible from me.
+Using Copilot's functionality, I will implement the p5.js sketch with as little code as possible from me.
 In doing so, I want to see what Copilot can do and learn how to use it.

 Note: GitHub Copilot suggests different codes each time.
 Even under the same conditions, different codes may be proposed.
 Therefore, even if you enter the source code as described in this article, the result will not be the same.